Why is there a war in Syria?

 Entire neighbourhoods have been levelled across the country.

 In one district in the Eastern Ghouta - a former rebel bastion outside Damascus - 93% of buildings had been damaged or destroyed by December 2017 , according to UN satellite imagery analysis.
 The government's six-week ground offensive that began in February 2018 caused further destruction.

 How is the country divided?

-The government has regained control of Syria's biggest cities but large parts of the country are still held by rebel groups and the Kurdish-led SDF alliance.
+The government has regained control of Syria's biggest cities. but large parts of the country are still held by opposition armed groups and the Kurdish-led SDF.

 Will the war ever end?

 It does not look like it will anytime soon, but everyone agrees a political solution is required.